-Nidderdale Group Practice
+Welcome to Nidderdale Group Practice

 We are a four-Partner practice operating from three modern, purpose-built surgeries covering the area of Nidderdale stretching from the western side of Harrogate up to the remote areas of Upper Nidderdale such as Scar and Lofthouse.

-The practice premises has access routes suitable for patients using wheelchairs or walking aids and all clinical rooms are accessible.
+The practice premises have access routes suitable for patients using wheelchairs or walking aids and all clinical rooms are accessible.
 Patients may be dropped off outside our surgery entrance and there is an on-site wheelchair available.
 Each building has disabled toilets facilities and induction loops for the benefit of hard-of-hearing patients are available.

 This website tells you about the practice and the services that are on offer from the Primary Health Care Team, which includes receptionists, dispensers, practice and district nurses, health care assistants, midwife and health visitors in addition to the doctors and nurse practitioners.
 We also enjoy the support of a visiting podiatrist, physiotherapist, counsellor and mental health link worker and a Carers Resource worker.

 On joining the practice you will be offered a new patient health check with the health care assistant or the practice nurse as part of our policy for health promotion.